Bishops urge action on conscience protection for health care workers

 But they also said a legislative solution was needed.

 "Conscience protection should not be subject to political whims, however.
-Permanent legislative relief is essential," they said in a Jan.
-19 statement.
-They urged action on the Conscience Protection Act to give victims of discrimination "the ability to defend their rights in court."
+Permanent legislative relief is essential," they wrote in a statement Jan.
+19. They urged action on the Conscience Protection Act to give victims of discrimination "the ability to defend their rights in court."

 "No one should be forced to violate their deeply held convictions about the sanctity of human life," they said.